cyprieng/cyprien.io/src/content/blog/2025/kagi.md

 New models are usually available in less than 48 hours, so you can test them as soon as they are released.

-Previously, usage was unlimited, but now it’s capped at $25, so the value of the Ultimate plan has decreased a bit.
+Previously, usage was unlimited, but now it’s capped at $25 worth of AI usage, so the value of the Ultimate plan has decreased a bit.

 # Orion browser